jdillard/sphinx-sitemap/README.rst

 Maintaining PyPI Version
 ------------------------

-These are the steps for making a new Python package release.
+These are the steps, to be run by the maintainer, for making a new Python package release.

 #.
 Rev versions in **sphinx_sitemap/version.py** and **setup.py**.
 #.
 Update **CHANGELOG.md**